patricklam/plam.new-webpage/content/post/20241116-big-trip-ontario-california-manitoba.md

 took the bus back to SYD a few hours early, where I did more OAC admin and tried to catch up on 3 weeks' backlog for the te reo Māori course.

 The flight from SYD to WLG arrives at 2340.
-Since I hadn't left my bike at the airport for 2 weeks, the options were to walk or to take an Uber/taxi.
+I hadn't left my bike at the airport for 2 weeks, so the options were to walk or to take an Uber/taxi.
 I took an Uber.